Oayeuj/odin-recipes/README.md

-Assignment practise for a recipe website.
+The Odin Project.
+First assignment practise for a recipe website.
 Homepage displays hyperlinks to other pages of website.
 Other pages of website contain recipes for the respective dishes.
 That's bout it.